Efficient Deep Learning-based Estimation of the Vital Signs on Smartphones: Conclusion and Future Work

 \section{Conclusion and Future Work}

 Due to the necessity of regular monitoring of vital signs, especially in the elderly, one can take advantage of smartphones for estimating and monitoring vital signs with acceptable accuracy.
 This research proposed an end-to-end, real-time, deep learning model for smartphone-based vital sign estimation.
-Our method has fewer parameters than previous methods and does not require any pre-processing steps.
+Our method has fewer parameters than previous methods and only needs a normalization step to be applied to the signal which is integrated into the model.
 The proposed model can be deployed even on low-end devices due to the low computational complexity.
 There is also a public dataset of smartphone videos named MTHS provided which contains extracted PPG signals from 62 distinct patients with their corresponding ground truth HRs and SpO2s.
-A series of experiments were done on unsupervised learning methods during this research, but the performance was not satisfying.
+A series of experiments were performed on semi-supervised learning methods during this research.
+The employed approach for training the model was semi-supervised, wherein synthesised PPG signals and their corresponding heart rate labels were generated automatically.
+However, the model's performance did not meet the expected standards to report the results.
+Even though fully convolutional structures can have lower parameters and better performance than the ones with fully connected prediction heads, the FLOPs required by FCN models are higher.
 Given the lack of good quality and quantity data for smartphone-based vital sign estimation, the authors believe there is a strong potential for unsupervised learning methods that can be used in this field.
-Another possible future work is to collect SpO2 and HR data from the people with respiratory-related diseases; Since our dataset only contains the data of the healthy subjects.